conda-forge/conda-forge.github.io/docs/how-to/emergencies/update-a-dependency-in-published-packages.md

 Once you confirm that the changes look correct, create a branch, commit them and open a pull request.
 Remember to include the contents of `show_diff_result.txt` in the pull request.

-Alternatively, you can open the pull request first and then copy the relevant bits from the logs (using raw logs is recommended).
+Alternatively, you can open the pull request first (as draft), let the CI run and then copy the relevant bits from the logs (using raw logs is recommended).